1974 UMW Bituminous coal strike: Strike

+Contract

 The 1974 agreement was the richest contract in UMWA history.
 Miners received a 54 percent wage-and-benefit increase over three years.
 A cost-of-living clause, the first in the union's history, was also included.
 Vacation days rose from 20 to 30 days a year, and five days of "personal leave" also established.
 Employers agreed to pay for training safety committee members, quarterly mine-safety inspections conducted by UMWA, work clothing and safety equipment such as goggles.
 The agreement was ratified by 56 percent of the membership, which was a relatively narrow vote.
 Retired miners were particularly unhappy that their benefits were now lower than those offered to younger miners.

 However, in a larger sense, the contract was a failure.
 The union members' unhappiness with the new collective bargaining agreement led to a continuing wave of wildcat strikes.
 Miller's democratic reforms had energized his critics and decentralized the union so that unity was now much more difficult to achieve.
 The number of wildcat strikes only increased through 1976, driving away many potential members and slowing organizing growth.